For More information

 BallistiCrete meets the body armor performance standards set by the National Institute of Justice (NIJ) for protection Levels 3 and 4.
 Between the two levels, this covers all handgun bullets, as well as most rifle bullets — including some rounds that are designed to pierce armor.
 The NIJ has only five (5) levels — 4 being the highest, offering the most protection from bullets.

-In fact, President and CEO of GigaCrete Michael Johnson says that there have been some large-scale trials recently involving blast testing.
-While they’re still in the testing phases, he was able to give us a hint as to what they’re working on: “We’ve tested three different types of explosives — up to 850 grams — and there has been no penetration [through BallistiCrete].”
+Michael Johnson with GigaCrete says that there have been some large-scale trials recently involving blast testing.
+While they’re still in the testing phases, he was able to give us a hint as to what they’re working on: “We’ve tested three different types of explosives — up to 850 grams — and there has been no penetration into the structure.”

 While we’d hope no one is too substantially worried about bombs going off outside their homes or offices, we recognize that isn’t always the case.
 In the U.S., we’ve been lucky thus far, but many parts of the world are used to bomb blasts outside their doors.